rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Is there a safe way to open and bring more flow and circulation to our joints and ligaments ?
 Yes.

-There are techniques to bring healthy benefits to our joints, ligaments and tendons.
-One of the best is Yin Yoga.
+There are techniques for that and one of the best is Yin Yoga.

-Yin Yoga focus on the deep tissue and along the book we will bring the best postures and ideas to the developer's daily life. (*)
+Yin Yoga focus on going beyond the muscles to increase flow and circulation to our deep tissue.
+Along this book we will bring the best postures and ideas to the developer's daily life. (*)

 Imagine yourself as a developer *Homo erectus* at 90 years old.
-All working years as a health bank for our joints and ligaments.
+All these working years as a health bank for our joints and ligaments.

 As for now, lets keep vivid the importance of going beyond our muscles.
 It will pay off.